US President-elect Biden, his deputy Harris, incumbent President Trump send Diwali greetings | Entertainment

 US President-elect Biden, his deputy Harris, incumbent President Trump send Diwali greetings

-US President-elect Joe Biden, his deputy Kamala Harris and incumbent President Donald Trump on Saturday extended Diwali greetings to those celebrating the festival of lights.
+US President-elect Joe Biden, his deputy Kamala Harris and incumbent President Donald Trump have extended Diwali greetings to those celebrating the festival of lights.
 "To the millions of Hindus, Jains, Sikhs, and Buddhists celebrating the Festival of Lights, @DrBiden and I send our best wishes for a #HappyDiwali.
 May your new year be filled with hope, happiness, and prosperity.
-Sal Mubarak," President-elect Biden tweeted.
+Sal Mubarak," Biden tweeted on Saturday.

 "Our hearts go out to everyone who is ushering in this new year with the recent loss of a loved one, or who finds themselves fallen on hard times.
 Our prayers remain with everyone fighting the pandemic on the frontlines instead of staying safe at home in prayer with their families.
 And, we know the sadness of being apart on a day that truly signifies the blessing of family and friendship," they said.
 "But Diwali is ultimately a reminder of the light that’s within us all to hope and dream, and to overcome our differences and keep the faith in each other.
 That’s the light we see shining on this day and that will guide us through the darkness with knowledge, science, truth, unity, and compassion,” the joint statement said.